SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Abhay Khaitan

+Understood.
 Thank you, this is very helpful.
 I’ll get back.

 Operator

 Thank you.
-We take the next question from the line of Achal Kumar from hsbc.
+We take the next question from the line of Achal Kumar from HSBC.
 Please go ahead.

 Achal Kumar

 Yeah, hi, thanks for taking my question.
-First of all, on your balance sheet.
-So basically just wanted to understand about, you know, where are you in terms of comfort level?
-So now you said Jaisalmer and looks like it’s going to be on the management contract.
+First of all, on your balance sheet, basically just wanted to understand about where are you in terms of comfort level?
+So, now you said Jaisalmer, it looks like it’s going to be on the management contract.
 Had there been an option, would you have preferred to buy it?
-And on that, I mean, you know, in just extending that, I mean what kind of growth we we can see in terms of owned properties, are you still comfortable?
-If you’re getting the opportunity, would you prefer to buy it?
+And in just extending that what kind of growth we can see in terms of owned properties?
+Are you still comfortable if you are getting an opportunity would you prefer to buy it?
+Would your balance sheet allow you to do that?
+So if you could give a bit of a color on that, please.

 Ravi Shankar